-- (2) integration of electric and natural gas energy efficiency implementation and delivery (while still tracking the costeffectiveness of programs by fuel); energy efficiency opportunities for delivered fuels customers should be addressed to the extent possible; - (3) integration of energy efficiency programs with renewables, and other System Reliability Procurement Plan elements, and other applicable energy programs, policies, and distribution company activities; - (4) promotion of the effectiveness and efficiency levels of codes, standards, and other market transforming strategies; if the distribution company takes a proactive role in researching, developing and implementing such strategies, it may, after consultation with the Council, propose a mechanism to claim credit for a portion of the resulting savings; - (5) implementation, where cost-effective, of demand response and load management measures or other programs that are integrated into the electric and natural gas efficiency program offerings; such measures/programs will be designed to supplement cost-effective procurement of long-term energy and capacity savings from efficiency measures; and - (6) integration with non-wires alternatives. - viii Evaluation, Measurement, and Verification (EM&V) Plan Monitoring and Evaluation (M&E) Plan - a The distribution company shall include an M&E EM&V Plan in its Annual Plan - b.
-This M&E EM&V Plan shall address at least the following: - savings verification, including, where appropriate, analysis of customer usage; such savings verification should also facilitate participation in ISO-NE's forward capacity market; - (2) issues of ongoing program design and effectiveness; - (3) coordination with program pilots, demonstrations, or assessments; - any other issues, for example, efforts related to market assessment and methodologies to claim savings from market effects, among others; - (5) a discussion of regional and other cooperative M&E EM&V efforts the distribution company is participating in, or plans to participate in; and - (6) longer-term studies, as appropriate, to assess programs over time. - c.
+- effectiveness of programs by fuel); energy efficiency opportunities for delivered fuels customers should be addressed to the extent possible; - (3) integration of energy efficiency programs with renewables, and other System Reliability Procurement Plan elements, and other applicable energy programs, policies, and distribution company activities; - (4) promotion of the effectiveness and efficiency levels of codes, standards, and other market transforming strategies; if the distribution company takes a proactive role in researching, developing and implementing such strategies, it may, after consultation with the Council, propose a mechanism to claim credit for a portion of the resulting savings; - (5) implementation, where cost-effective, of demand response and load management measures or other programs that are integrated into the electric and natural gas efficiency program offerings; such measures/programs will be designed to supplement cost-effective procurement of long-term energy and capacity savings from efficiency measures; and - (6) integration with non-wires alternatives. - viii Evaluation, Measurement, and Verification (EM&V) Plan Monitoring and Evaluation (M&E) Plan - a.
+The distribution company shall include an M&E EM&V Plan in its Annual Plan - b.
+This M&E EM&V Plan shall address at least the following: - savings verification, including, where appropriate, analysis of customer usage; such savings verification should also facilitate participation in ISO-NE's forward capacity market; - (2) issues of ongoing program design and effectiveness; - (3) coordination with program pilots, demonstrations, or assessments; - (4) any other issues, for example, efforts related to market assessment and methodologies to claim savings from market effects, among others; - (5) a discussion of regional and other cooperative M&E EM&V efforts the distribution company is participating in, or plans to participate in; and - (6) longer-term studies, as appropriate, to assess programs over time. - c.
 The distribution company shall include in its M&E EM&V Plan any changes it proposes to the frequency and level of detail of distribution company program plan filing and subsequent reporting of results.